 - Outdoor-oriented activities

-So for most beginners looking to pick one, Casio’s cream-of-the-crop collection isn’t that easy to navigate.
-To that, we’ll be going through some of the variants (exotic and otherwise) of G-shock that you should consider buying first.
+So, for most beginners looking to pick one, the Japanese brand’s cream-of-the-crop collection isn’t that easy to navigate.
+To that, we’ll be going through some of the variants (exotic and otherwise) of this robust collection that you should consider buying first.

-The G-Shock DW series is filled with the cheapest G-shock watches that you can buy.
-Better yet, let’s call it the introductory series to other more advanced ones that Casio offers.
+The DW series is filled with the cheapest watches that you can buy from this collection.
+Better yet, let’s call it the introductory series to other more advanced timepieces that Casio offers.
 Having said that, we shouldn’t digress too much.

 The DW-9052 is the military’s choice around the world due to its extra-rugged build and functions.
-For the latter, it only has the usual G-shock features like a countdown timer, daily alarm, stopwatch, and 200M water-resistance capability.
+For the latter, it has standard features like a countdown timer, daily alarm, stopwatch, and 200M water-resistance capability.
 The con if you want to choose this option though, is that its durability makes it bulky, and somewhat underwhelming in terms of appeal.

 Notice the “Analog-digital” tag?
-With the G-shock GA-800s, the time can be displayed in both analog and digital.
+With this GA-800s, the time can be displayed in both analog and digital layouts.

-Other functions like a stopwatch capability and the others are limited to the small digital display at the bottom of the dial.
+Other functions like a stopwatch capability are limited to the small digital display at the bottom of the dial.

 Still, the highlight of these models isn’t the long list of features.
 Instead, it’s the fact that they have a Seconds hand (reserved for pricier models), and their build is more compact.
 You can get the GA-800-1A around $100, which is still rather modest.

-Tip: Get this in red with a black dial.
+Tip: Get this bold timepiece in red with a black dial.

 For the low to mid rangers, G-Shock enthusiasts love them because they have the longest battery life outside of the solar-powered models that the company makes.

-Other than that, most watches in this series have the same features as all G-shocks, though in the case of the GA-700UC (a favorite), a few of the colors used are quite different.
+Other than that, most GA-700 models have the same features as the rest of the collection, though in the case of the GA-700UC (a favorite), a few of the colors used are quite different.
 You can get it in militaristic olive green and dark gray.
 The only gripe here is that this line has weak low light capabilities, which is a let-down considering their convenient positioning of the LED light button.

-The G-Shock GX-56BB Blackout models are solar-powered and according to Casio, extra rugged as well.
+The GX-56BB Blackout models are solar-powered and according to Casio, extra-rugged as well.

 It’s more or less meant for large people, who want extra durability for their watches in the case of extra shocks and vibrations.
-Casio does this well enough to an extent that the GX-56BB is regarded as one of the toughest watches in the G-Shock collection.
+The brand does this well enough to an extent that the GX-56BB is regarded as one of the toughest watches in the collection.
 It has a cult following at this point in time.

 The watch, unlike the ones before it, supports Bluetooth connectivity and a pedometer.
-For other basic G-Shock functions, the notable ones are the timer and stopwatch functions which have been tweaked to fit the tastes of fitness enthusiasts.
+Other notable essential functions that this watch has include the timer and stopwatch features, which have been tweaked to fit the tastes of fitness enthusiasts.

 Other than these, the watch has a Step Tracker that monitors your steps, smartly uses the Bluetooth feature to sync the time, and also doesn’t cost much.
-In fact, it’s the introductory G-Shock watch of the collection with Bluetooth.
+In fact, it’s the introductory timepiece of the collection with Bluetooth.
 So, it’s quite cheap at just around $100.

-The Casio G-Shock GWG-1000 Mudmaster is the successor to the Mudman model.
+The GWG-1000 Mudmaster is the successor to the Mudman model.

 Our Final Thoughts

 These are just four options that you can consider.
 And through most of them, maybe you would have noticed the trend.
 The more features you want from your G-Shock, the higher the cost.
-Still, regardless of which one you choose, most G-Shocks are always more functional than most mechanical watches out there.
+Still, regardless of which one you choose, most models from this collection are always more functional than most mechanical watches out there.
 At least when it concerns time, not value.